braph-software/BRAPH-2/README.md

 # BRAPH 2 usage examples

 BRAPH 2 is a powerful tool that transforms scripts to pipelines.
 We provide example data in order to test the different analyses and comparisons from the provided pipelines.
-Please check the <a href="http://braph.org/tutorials/">Tutorials</a> section for the step-by-step instructions and more details on our website.
+Please check the <a href="http://braph.org/tutorials/">Tutorials</a> section from our website for the step-by-step instructions and more details.

 # Cite us!
 If you use BRAPH 2 in your project, please cite us here: